Keywords: 1wire, 1-Wire master, network, topology, CAT5, CAT5e, category 5e, category 5, reliable, reliability, maximum distance

 Searching algorithms typically assume that devices may be missed due to noise.
 In networks with touch-contact iButtons, the arrival of new iButtons to the network can introduce momentary short circuits in the form of a presence pulse from the newly arrived device.
 Depending on the timing of these events, those presence pulses will interfere with search activity.
 The search algorithms manage such problems by removing slaves from their list of discovered slaves only after the devices have been observed missing for a "debounce" period of time.

 The causes of search failures vary widely.
 Among the most common are starvation of parasite power (with large radius, heavy networks); reflections on waveform edges (with small- and medium-radius, lightweight networks); and false triggering of the active pullup in the DS2480B-based interfaces due to ringing in the waveform's falling edges.
-If enabled, the active pullup of the DS2482 is also susceptible to false triggering.

 Search failures often appear to be highly sensitive to minor variations in the network; the slaves connected on the network; or "the phase of the moon," as some frustrated designers have been known to say.
 This sensitivity is because the network under scrutiny is in a borderline state, and very small network variations can cause searches to succeed or fail.
 Simply put, a network that appears to be successful because all the devices are reliably found in the search algorithm, can actually be near failure.
 Minor degradation can suddenly produce seemingly catastrophic failures—all it takes is one faulty bit to make a search stop, and parts disappear.
 Consequently, it is critical that the user adhere to published specifications and guidelines to assure reliable networks with good safety margins and tolerance of variations in cable, devices, and connections.